An Open Letter to the Graduating Class of 2021

 “You have the freedom to be yourself, your true self, here and now, and nothing can stand in your way.”

-….
 (Jonathon Livingston Seagull)

 I grew up collecting shells at Nags Head.
 Scampering around the Hatteras lighthouse.
 Skipping stones on the Roanoke sound.
 Exploring the wonders of the tidepools.

-Now as an adult I am reading that the oceans are threatened by acid rain, the sea levels are rising because of global warming and melting icecaps, and the coral reefs of the world are slowly dying away.
-Experts are predicting that by the year 2050 there will be more plastic in the ocean than fish!
+Now as an adult I am reading that the oceans are threatened by acid rain.
+Scientists are telling us the sea levels are rising due to global warming and melting icecaps, and the coral reefs of the world are slowly dying away, due to pollution, and its impacts on the underwater habitat…

-“What are we doing here?”
+“What are we doing here??”